jpaulorio/closures-and-actors/README.md

 # Closures and Actors

-Just me playing with closures, actors and core.async.
+Just me playing with closures and actors.
 I'm simulating a price computation engine.

 In order to simulate a cpu-bound price computation I'm doing some operations with matrices.